UMAprotocol/protocol/packages/api/src/apps/api/README.md

 ## Starting

 Assuming all dependencies are installed and `.env` is configured:

+from package script:
+`yarn api`

+or directly:
 `npx ts-node src/start.ts api`

 ## Usage

 All queries can be made to `http:localhost:${EXPRESS_PORT}` through a POST.
 Example: `curl -X POST localhost:8282/actions` will list availabe actions

+### Usage with Postman

+Api can be tested with [postman](https://www.postman.com/) through this [link](https://www.getpostman.com/collections/e99f4e09e2443cb31ef4)
+You will need to set your environment variable `host` to your deployment of the api, example `http://localhost:8282`.

 ## Actions